musicslayer/self_publish_book/README.md

    	  A common convention is to number these as follows:
 		- Use Arabic numerals for the body, starting with "1".
 		- Use lowercase Roman numerals for the front matter and back matter, staring with "i" and using one continuous count across both sections.

-> [!IMPORTANT]
-> The Word document only contains the inside of the book, and excludes the front cover, back cover, and spine.
-> Those will all be stored in a separate file.

 ### PDF File
 Once the Word document is 100% finished, then you "print" the manuscript to a PDF file using CutePDF Writer.
 What you see in this PDF is EXACTLY what the reader will see when the book is printed, so make sure it is correct!